 Completing the Adoption Process in Court

 After a successful supervisory period, the agency will approve your petition to adopt, and your next step is to finalize the adoption in court.
 The compassionate, skilled family law attorneys of The Mandel Law Firm can help you file and prepare your petition and represent you in court.
-Contact us today to learn more about how our New York adoption lawyers can assist you during a free initial consultation.
+Contact us today to learn more about how our New York adoption lawyers can assist you during an initial consultation.